Mission-Kontrol/MissionKontrol/bin/configure-host/README.md

 * Amazon Linux OS 1 (2018.03), 2
 * any Linux OS with [pre-installed](https://docs.docker.com/install/) docker engine (CE or EE)
 * Mac OS X with [pre-installed](https://docs.docker.com/docker-for-mac/install/) docker engine (CE or EE)

+### Mac OS X

+The configuration in the case of Mac OS X is slightly different from the configuration for Linux OS.

+In this case, no `log/` and `ssl/` directories are shared from the host with the application container.
+It means that at this moment, the application container will only use self-signed SSL certificate that will be re-generated each time the container is recreated.